-You need this permit in order to conduct activities for commercial benefit, gain or profit in a national park or another protected area in Queensland.
-This can include some fundraising activities by not-for-profit organisations.
+You need this permit in order to conduct activities for commercial benefit, gain or profit in a national park, another protected area, State forest or recreation area in Queensland.
+This can include fundraising activities by not-for-profit organisations.

 - the primary purpose of the activity is to make a profit